Check in times vary at each airport. Please check your specific airport for the required check in time.

 All reservations not paid for at least 30 minutes prior to departure are subject to cancellation.

-Checked baggage may not be accepted 30 minutes* or less prior to the flight departure time.
+Checked baggage may not be accepted 40 minutes or less prior to the scheduled departure time.
 We will not be liable for any charges incurred for baggage that was checked late, nor will we be liable for delivery or compensation for late checked baggage.

 Each customer must be onboard the aircraft 15 minutes prior to departure.